 - Persons should remove all their belongings from the area in the photo.

 - Individuals should stand with their arms relaxed and hanging straight down or what ever is appropriate..

 - Front row Men should keep their feet straight ahead and lined up if possible.
 Legs should point straight ahead within reason.
 Hands should be kept on the knee area just inside the knee somewhat with fingers kept natural, not closed tight or wide open over the knees.
 Open fingers attract attention against a dark pant leg.
-Hands should not cover the crotch.
+Hands should not cover the crotch although some clients may override you opinion on that.
 You may prefer a different method but consistency is what your after.

 - If the front row needs to have more than 7-8 people a very wide-angle lens may be needed such as a 12-24mm lens for DX format or a 18-24mm or so in 35mm format depending on your distance.
 28mm equivalent can work if the first few rows are not utilized.
 You may also have to stand back further on the stage depending on the hall’s layout and size.
 It all depends on the room you have and the distance you create with the first row.
 I can tell you that a longer focal length looks better in the end as a 8X10 print.
 Always try to use the longest focal length you can by stepping back and using a ladder or step stool.

-- Larger persons should not be placed on the edges of the front row due to wide-angle lens distortion.
+- Larger persons should not be placed on the edges of the front row due to potential lens distortion.